Trash: Killer Joe's a Dark Tour of the American Trailer Park

 Bouncing boobs, bobbing peckers, and even the odd butthole all make featured appearances in Killer Joe

 .
 Letts' breakthrough play is pure pulp — a Texas trailer park noir about life behind the aluminum curtain, in a land of narrowing opportunity where thrills are cheap and life is cheaper.
-More disaster than tragedy, Letts' smudges the boundary between what's seen through the trailer's one useful window — the glowing TV — and what's unfolding in the filth-stained world of the play.
+More disaster than tragedy, Letts smudges the boundary between what's seen through the trailer's one useful window — the glowing TV — and what's unfolding in the filth-stained world of the play.
 Everything

 plays out like an update of Maxim Gorky's Lower Depths,